 One of the first things to identify is whether your customer is travelling for business or leisure.
 This will help you set the tone of your email as well as knowing which types of deals to send out to them.

-In general, it can also be worthwhile to find out more about what kind of offer your customer is looking for.
-This is particularly helpful for travel agencies, as it helps to narrow down from hundreds of deals.
 In this example from Thomas Cook, customers signing up to their mailing list are asked to answer a few quick questions: